 The Introduction Week is designed to get new students acquainted with AUC and its policies and procedures.
 During the week, you will be given essential information and advice about preparing for studying at AUC, such as your personal course schedule, and you will have the first meetings with your AUC tutor.
-During the first tutor meetings you can discuss possible changes to your course schedule.
+During the first tutor meetings, you can discuss possible changes to your course schedule.
 Furthermore, the AUC Introduction Week is also an important step in building the AUC community and getting to know your fellow AUC students, the AUC staff and the city of Amsterdam.

 This involves an active orientation on academic and social norms and expectations, an awareness of structures and procedures, and the importance of overall engagement in the AUC community.
 AUC Introduction Week is a great opportunity to meet fellow students, your tutor, representatives of the Student Association (AUCSA), the Student Council (AUCSC) and members of the AUC faculty and staff.

 As a new student, you are assigned to a group.
 Your group during the Introduction Week is led by two or three older AUC students, your Mentors.
-These second- and third-year students will help guide you through the Introduction Week activities and necessary procedures to ensure you have a smooth start at AUC.
+These second- and third-year students will help guide you through the Introduction Week activities and the necessary procedures to ensure you have a smooth start at AUC.
 Throughout the week, you will have the chance to ask questions about both academic and practical matters, from where to get your books and adjust your course schedule to registering with the municipality and where to buy a bike!
-All of this is complemented by social activites and events organised in cooperation with AUCSA.
+All of this is complemented by social activities and events organised in cooperation with AUCSA.

-You will find a preliminary schedule of Introduction Week activities below.
 New students who have confirmed their offer and will be attending AUC will receive more detailed information by email in due time.
 If you have any questions about Introduction Week, please send us an email.